St Gerard Majella

 Fr Gerard McMorrow was appointed as Administrator in 2002 as the Parish prepared to celebrate 25 years in the ‘new’ church.
 It was extensively renovated in 2003.
 The conversion of the front veranda to a glassed-in atrium and the extension for the parish centre and administration building were completed in 2008.
 These improvements have made parish life much more comfortable and efficient.
 The Car park was upgraded in 2014 and further renovations in 2015 have included the realignment of the ceiling and replacement of the Altar, Font and Lectern and the updating of the sound system.

-Led by Fr Gerard, the Church community is strong and vibrant.
+Chermside West community is strong and vibrant.
 There has been a long history of parishioner involvement, with many having actually worked together to build the church, presbytery and hall.
 Today, numbers of these long-term parishioners are still living in the area and are committed, with newer members, to our current projects, the largest of which is the annual Christmas Festival during December.
-The parish is truly blessed by the abundance of talent so generously and enthusiastically shared with the community.
+The community is truly blessed by the abundance of talent so generously and enthusiastically shared.

 St Paschal Baylon